 However, it’s important to note that each website traffic online tool or website will have its own strengths and weaknesses, so it’s important to do your own research before committing to any paid plans.

-We also encourage you to use at least two different methods to track your website traffic, because it’s the best way to get the most accurate view of your website traffic performance.
+We also encourage you to use at least two different methods to track your traffic, because it’s the best way to get the most accurate view of your website traffic performance.

 With just a few clicks, Google Analytics can help you view the traffic sources of all of your website’s pages, including landing pages.
 It’s also one of the few tools out there that allows you to view all your traffic sources, including social media and email marketing.